raphlmiranda/Awesome-RPG/README.md

 - Learn POO with Python
 - Learn How to Document Code in Python
 - Learn Best Practices with Python
-- Refactor the code over the years
+- Refactor the code over the years, improving the algorithm and adding new features
-- Learn TDD with Python
+- Learn to apply TDD in Python
+- Learn to apply automated testing in Python
 - Increase Productivity with Python
 - Learn How To maintain a Complex System with Python
 - Play in my spare time :video_game: